 A pre-lodgement meeting is recommended if you are undertaking substantial alterations to a heritage item or to a building in a conservation area.

 It will often be beneficial to engage the services of a heritage consultant to assist in the preparation of your development application.
-A list of heritage consultants has been compiled by the NSW Office of Environment and Heritage.
+A list of heritage consultants has been compiled by the Heritage NSW.
 Please note that Council cannot endorse the work of any of the consultants included in this list.
 You should make your own checks on the standard of work of any of these consultants prior to engaging them.

 In addition to the information normally required for a development application, your documentation will need to include: